AhmedSamirOuf/shopping-cart/README.md

 # steps
 1-clone the project

-2-run the following command to install dependices
+2-run the following command to install dependencies
 ```javascript
 npm install
 ```